 Supervision & training

-Hello I am David Parry and I a BPS and HPC registered Counselling Psychologist with over six years experience of being a supervisor.View supervision profile
+Hello I am David Parry and a BPS and HPC registered Counselling Psychologist with over eight years experience of being a supervisor.View supervision profile